World Concern

-World Concern is a Christian global relief and development organization operating in Africa, Southeast Asia and Haiti, with its headquarters located in Seattle, Washington.
+World Concern is a Christian global relief and development organization operating in Africa, Southeast Asia, and Haiti, with its headquarters located in Seattle, Washington, United States.
 World Concern serves approximately 6 million people worldwide and has a staff of 877, with 846 of those being international and 31 based at headquarters.

-World Concern is part of CRISTA Ministries, a Christian non-profit organization that oversees seven ministries, and a charter member of the Evangelical Council for Financial Accountability (ECFA).
+World Concern is part of CRISTA Ministries, a Christian non-profit organization that oversees five ministries, and a charter member of the Evangelical Council for Financial Accountability (ECFA).

 World Concern is also a founding member of the ONE Campaign.

 History

 Dr. Wilbert Saunders and pharmacist Jim McCoy founded an organization called Medicine for Missions in 1955 in Seattle, Washington.
 The two shared a concern that surplus medications being thrown away could be used to save lives in underdeveloped countries.
 They founded Medicines for Missions and began supplying medicines to clinics and hospitals overseas.

 The organization was renamed World Concern in 1976 after expanding work to include emergency relief in response to famines, hurricanes and earthquakes.
 Art Beals, a former missionary and pastor, became World Concern's executive director in 1975, and remained in the position until 1984.
 He was an important figure in driving the early growth of World Concern.
 David Eller, the agency's past president, oversaw World Concern since 2007.
-Jacinta Tegman is the current president, appointed in October 2013.
+Jacinta Tegman became president in October 2013.
+The current president of World Concern is Nick Archer.

 Activities

 World Concern's programs focus on community development in some of the poorest countries in the world.
 Programs include disaster response, health services, education and vocational training, food security and water, child protection and microcredit.

-World Concern has regional offices in Asia (Bangkok, Thailand) and Africa (Nairobi, Kenya), as well as field offices in each operational country, which include Haiti, Bangladesh, Laos, Myanmar, Sri Lanka, Thailand, Vietnam, Chad, Kenya, Somalia and South Sudan.
+World Concern has regional offices in Asia (Bangkok, Thailand) and Africa (Nairobi, Kenya), as well as field offices in each operational country, which include Haiti, Bangladesh, Laos, Myanmar, Sri Lanka, Thailand, Vietnam, Chad, Kenya, Somalia, and South Sudan.
 Each office is staffed by a country director and mostly nationals, with a few expatriates.